 1 academic credit per 50 hours is available at an additional fee of US $125 per credit from the U.S. academic school of record, The College of New Jersey.

-Esther Mbau, a Kenyan native, is the Faculty Sponsor for our Custom Internships in Kenya.
+Esther Mbau, a Kenyan native, is the Coordinator for our Custom Internships in Kenya.
 She is a counselling psychologist and professional trainer by profession and coordinated a regional counseling center and training institute prior to joining GEI.
 She is known in Kenya due to various TV appearances on national TV stations NTV and K24, where she offers professional views on issues such as effective parenting, dealing with trauma, loss & grief, and sexual abuse issues.

 (minimum 4 weeks)